ste-dtst/nmpde-project/README.md

 - In order to save some computational resources, it may be useful to tweak the absolute/relative tolerance of the ARKode solver accordingly to the expected accuracy of the FE discretization (how?).

+**N.B.** The following values cannot be reproduced anymore after the commit that added the dummy `solve_linearized_system` function, however the results given by the program are practically the same.

 Problem 0.1